dragon-dune/dragon-dune/docs/README.md

     turn's Recruitment and Movement round (at the same time that the elves choose to stay hidden or not).
 5. May be played as an artifact in battle with a value of 1.
-6. If an artifact with a value of 6 is played in battle by either (or both) players, then a Spec

 * * *